 These requirements are fulfilled in various areas around the world.
 However, Asia is certainly the most abundant home of these endangered creatures.
 The most prolific areas in which to find the various subspecies of tigers are the whole of India, the lower parts of the Himalayan mountain range, the mangrove swamps of West Bengal and the dense vegetation of the various forests of the Far East.
 In more general terms, tigers are most commonly found in China, Korea, Russia and Southeast Asia.
 Sumatra is the only island inhabited by tigers today.
 The wide variety of different habitats that tigers occupy is testimony to their adaptability to various conditions.

 Today, the main threat to the survival of tigers is the loss of their natural habitats.
 Forests, grasslands and swamps are being developed into cities, towns, farming regions and industrial areas.
 Tigers are solitary animals and require space in which to hunt.
 In a similar vein, the less of their natural habitat that is available to them, the fewer species of prey they have from which to choose.
-Since the beginning of the year 2000, the natural habitat of the tiger has shrunk by an astounding 93%.
+Since the beginning of the year 20th century, the natural habitat of the tiger has shrunk by an astounding 93%.

 Africa, Europe and America are not the natural habitats for tigers.
 However, tigers survive remarkably well in captivity.
 This is not optimal, as tigers love to roam vast plains or jungles.
 Still, parks and nature reserves actually protect and conserve their numbers, and need to be supported.
 Countries like Africa, Europe and America, therefore, have parks and reserves in which tigers live.
 This gives people in these lands a chance to see these magnificent animals and to be educated about their preservation.